PedroGironSV/Automation_Portfolio/API_Automation/Pytest-Python/README.md

 **JSON Placeholder - APIs Automation Project**

-Run the main HTTP requetests: GET, POST, PUT, PATCH and DELETE, using as automation stack the following technologies:
+API testing for the main HTTP requetests: GET, POST, PUT, PATCH and DELETE, using as automation stack the following technologies:

  - Python
  - Pytest